Aranaris/county_health_vis/README.md

 `get_data_source.py` just has some code to retrieve the above datasource.

 Using plotly and the chloropeth tool to visualize the results in `generate_data_vis.py`

+## Running the app

+This is currently using the plotly Dash app to view the graph.
+Running `python generate_data_vis.py` will run a flask app locally and you can view the result in your browser